-SECTION 1: THE TEACHER EDUCATION UNIT HEAD
+SECTION 1: THE TEACHER LICENSURE PROGRAMS HEAD

-The Teacher Education Unit Head is appointed by the Vice President for Academic Affairs (VPAA) at Minot State University in consultation with the two representative bodies: the Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
-The Teacher Education Unit Head has responsibility for the development and approval of policies and procedures through the two representative bodies: the Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
-The Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
-The Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
-The Teacher Education Unit Head also works in consultation with the Teacher Education Stakeholders Advisory Council.
+The Teacher Licensure Programs Head is appointed by the Vice President for Academic Affairs (VPAA) at Minot State University in consultation with the two representative bodies: the Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
+The Teacher Licensure Programs Head has responsibility for the development and approval of policies and procedures through the two representative bodies: the Teacher Education Administrative Council (TEAC) and the Program and Policy Committee (P & P).
+The Teacher Licensure Programs Head also works in consultation with the Teacher Education Stakeholders Advisory Council.

-Teacher Education Unit Head Duties
+Teacher Licensure Programs Head Duties

-• Facilitate and implement the educational, research, and service programs within the unit

-- Provide leadership for quality academic programs at the undergraduate and graduate levels - Develop and implement unit level strategic plan - Develop, promote, and maintain partnerships with local, regional, and international constituencies - Represent the unit within the university, community organizations, state agencies, and national organizations as appropriate - Effectively organize and utilize human, financial, and physical resources - Implement human resource development procedures - Communicate the vision, mission, and accomplishments of the unit with both internal and external constituents - Support the vision of the university and the North Dakota University System - Oversee and lead accreditation efforts for the Council for the Accreditation of Educator Preparation (CAEP). - Oversee and lead program approval efforts for state approval through the Education Standards and Practices Board (ESPB) - Ensure required annual reporting is completed for various entities, including Title II, CAEP, ESPB, and Minot State University - Monitor yearly assessment plans for the TEU as a whole and each program within the unit - Oversee the Teacher Advisement and Field Placement (TAFP) office - Oversee all budgets associated with the TEU and TAFP - Chair TEAC
+- Facilitate and implement the educational, research, and service programs within the unit - Provide leadership for quality academic programs at the undergraduate and graduate levels - Develop and implement unit level strategic plan - Develop, promote, and maintain partnerships with local, regional, and international constituencies - Represent the unit within the university, community organizations, state agencies, and national organizations as appropriate - Effectively organize and utilize human, financial, and physical resources - Implement human resource development procedures - Communicate the vision, mission, and accomplishments of the unit with both internal and external constituents - Support the vision of the university and the North Dakota University System - Oversee and lead accreditation efforts for the Council for the Accreditation of Educator Preparation (CAEP). - Oversee and lead program approval efforts for state approval through the Education Standards and Practices Board (ESPB) - Ensure required annual reporting is completed for various entities, including Title II, CAEP, ESPB, and Minot State University - Monitor yearly assessment plans for the TLP as a whole and each program within the unit - Oversee the Teacher Advisement and Field Placement (TAFP) office - Oversee all budgets associated with the TLP and TAFP - Chair TEAC